 Appeals: Academic Appeals Board

-Deadline: An appeal must be made within thirty days of the date of notification of the original petition decision from the Committee on Examinations and accompanied by an Intention to Appeal form.
+Deadline: An appeal must be made within thirty days of the date of notification of the original petition decision from the Undergraduate Assessment Committee and accompanied by an Intention to Appeal form.

-The Committee on Examinations re-visits appeals and renders decisions.
+The Committee re-visits appeals and renders decisions.
 The possible outcomes are as follows:

 - Accommodate all or part of the original request